Every state’s favourite fast food chain: the ultimate list

 Oklahoma: Nic's Grill, Oklahoma City

-Oklahoma City is a hub for global cuisines, but when you need comfort food in a hurry, your got-to order has to be a hefty burger from Nic's Grill.
-This homely diner featured on Diners, Drive-ins and Dives, and customers praise the warm atmosphere, speedy service, and fantastic quality of the beef used in owner Nic's prized patties.
+Oklahoma City is a hub for global cuisines, but when you need comfort food in a hurry, your go-to order has to be a hefty burger from Nic's Grill.
+This homey diner featured on Diners, Drive-Ins and Dives, and customers praise the warm atmosphere, speedy service, and fantastic quality of the beef used in owner Nic's prized patties.
 Toppings are kept to a minimum to really let that flavor shine; opt for The Classic, simply served with lettuce, tomato, pickles, onion, French mustard, and sharp Cheddar.

 Oregon: Ko Sisters Seoul Food, Portland

 Portland is awash with high-end Korean food options, but if you want something quick and tasty, it has to be this trendy food cart, where the authentic street food more than lives up to the internet hype.
-Ko Sisters Seoul Food is part of Cartside Food Carts, a pod of seven food trucks in Portland, and has a following for its gochujang-glazed rice cakes, spicy fried chicken, and Korean-style corn dogs that are half sausage, half mozzarella on a stick, drizzled with ketchup and mustard.
+Ko Sisters Seoul Food is part of Cartside Food Carts, a pod of food trucks in Portland, and it has a following for its gochujang-glazed rice cakes, spicy fried chicken, and Korean-style corn dogs, which are half sausage, half mozzarella on a stick, drizzled with ketchup and mustard.

 Pennsylvania: Steve & Irene's Hoagies, Mayfield

 Both the hoagie and the Philly cheesesteak were invented in this state, so it's fair to say Pennsylvanians know their sandwiches.
-Loved local landmark Steve & Irene's Hoagies has been running for more than 40 years and won countless awards in that time.
-As well as serving classic cheesesteaks, it offers a huge range of creative versions, from The Krakow – topped with pierogies, cheese whiz and gravy – to the massive Quad Bypass, a heady mix of capicola, bacon, Texas sauce, fries, and ketchup.
+Loved local landmark Steve & Irene's Hoagies has been running for more than 40 years and has won countless awards in that time.
+As well as serving classic cheesesteaks, it offers a huge range of creative versions, from The Krakow – topped with pierogies, Cheese Whiz, and gravy – to the massive Quad Bypass, a heady mix of capicola ham, bacon, Texas sauce, fries, and ketchup.

 OlneyvilleNewYorkSystem/Facebook

-Rhode Island: Olneyville New York System, Providence and Cranston
+Rhode Island: Olneyville New York System, Cranston and Providence

 South Carolina: Sweatman's BBQ, Holly Hill